 Optimize your healthcare marketing strategy with social media profiles that have consistent business information, including your hours, biography, and imagery to help convert searchers into customers.

 Take a look at these five doctors who serve as a great example of successful branding on social media.

 After all, being “social” is the name of the game.
-So, if you’re engaging with others through liking, commenting, and sharing, you’ll see that in return on your own valuable content.
+So, if you’re engaging with others on social media through liking, commenting, and sharing, you’ll see that in return on your own valuable content.

-For the most effective healthcare marketing, create a schedule that cross-promotes your blog posts across all social media channels.
-Send out a post including a message that calls out a key point from the article and its URL.
-If you choose to blog on a timely healthcare topic, engage in the online discussion with relevant hashtags.
+For the most effective healthcare marketing on social media, create a schedule that cross-promotes your blog posts across all social media channels.
+Send out a social post including a message that calls out a key point from the article and its URL.
+If you choose to blog on a timely healthcare topic, engage on social with relevant hashtags.

 In any case, all information healthcare providers share online must comply with HIPAA.
 Don’t let this scare you away from social media marketing and growing your online presence, simply follow guidelines for protected health information before posting to social media.

 If you choose to give responsibility of social media to your front office staff, be sure to educate them on HIPAA and establish a set of marketing rules to maintain your healthcare practice brand.